MPNEsupport Org 802492-1069, Sweden

 In the future, there will hopefully also be other targeted therapies for patients with BRAF wild-type, NRAS- or c-KIT mutated Melanoma available.

-Combining a BRAF inhibitor with a MEK inhibitor has been shown to increase the effect on the signalling pathway the Melanoma crucially depends on by providing a double road-block instead of a single one.
+Combining a BRAF inhibitor with a MEK inhibitor has been shown to increase the effect on the signalling pathway the Melanoma crucially depends on, the MAP-Kinase pathway- it's a double road-block instead of a single one.

 VEMURAFENIB , marketed as Zelboraf.